 What is the Difference Between MAH MBA CET and CAT?

-Common Entrance Exam or CAT is a national level entrance exam and has over two lakh applicants on an average.
+Common Entrance Exam or CAT is a national level entrance exam and has over three lakh applicants on an average.
 Maharashtra Common Entrance Test or MAH CET, on the other hand, is a state level exam and about 75,000 candidates apply for it.
 Being a national level exam, CAT sees applications from candidates from all over the country.
 On the other hand, MAH CET MBA is preferred by students from Maharashtra state as there is provision of seat reservation for Home candidates.

 MAH MBA CET vs CAT: Conducting Body